The Pre-Raphaelite Pleasaunce

 Botanical symbolism permeated the works of Shakespeare and the canvases of the Pre-Raphaelites, reflecting a deep respect for nature in line with Ruskin’s principles: “to reject nothing, select nothing, and scorn nothing”.
 With their same meticulous attention to detail in nature, the Pre-Raphaelites portrayed many of Shakespeare’s narratives with great detail, none more emblematic than John Everett Millais’ Ophelia, a testament to their fidelity to Shakespearean biodiversity (Barnard 4).

-In 1851, Millais sought the Hogsmill River to set the stage for Ophelia’s tragic end, infusing the scene with Pre-Raphaelite ideology (Riggs).
-Through his brush and Pre-Raphaelite ideology, he breathed life into the haunting scene of Ophelia’s demise.
-From the gnarled bole and boughs of the crack willow to the algae flowing like a water nymph’s hair, Millais meticulously captured the structural and textural details of the English riverside while interweaving symbolic botanical elements into the composition, such as the red poppy and forget-me-nots that were not included in Gertrude’s monologue.
+In 1851, Millais used the Hogsmill River to set the stage for Ophelia’s tragic end and infused the scene with Pre-Raphaelite ideology (Riggs).
+From the gnarled bole and boughs of the crack willow to the algae flowing like a water nymph’s hair, Millais meticulously captured the structural and textural components of an English riverside while interweaving a story through symbolic flowers, like a red poppy and forget-me-nots that were not included in Gertrude’s monologue.

 In order to understand the complete story Millais has told through the trailing “weedy trophies,” I have analyzed the significance of these flowers during both the Victorian and Elizabethan eras, briefly touching on Queen Elizabeth I’s influence on botanical and gardening literature, deepening our understanding of Millais’ narrative choices (Quealy 12).